vishvAsa/kalpAntaram/kANe/v2p1/02_varNa.md

 Gopa.
 Vide note 184.
 He is the modern Gavli and a kūdrs subcasto.
 Yaj.
 II.
 48 says that debts contracted by gopa wives must be paid by their husbands as the latter's profession and earnings depend upon them.
-The Kāmagūtra (1.
+The Kāmasūtra (1.
 5. 37 ) mentions a caste oalled Gopalaka.

 Golaka.
 He is the offspring of a clandestine intercourse between a brāhmana widow and a brābmapa male.
 Vide Manu III.
 174, Lagbu-Satātapa 105, Sūtasamhita ( Śiva.
 12. 12 ).